DBinary/dbinary.github.io/_pages/about.md

 ***
 **I am pleased to recommand my collaborator Peng Liu, an outstanding undergraduate student at University of Science and Technology Beijing, who has finished two co-first research article, participated in a forthcoming paper as a contributor in Nature Communications (currently under revision), obtained national scholarship, and achieved a top 2% ranking of his class.
 Peng is currently looking for a Ph.D. position major in Computer Science and Technology for Fall 2025.
-Feel free to email me if you have interest.**
+Feel free to email me if you have interest (hulei@westlake.edu.cn).**

 ***